 In December 2012, President Barack Obama appointed Sarah to the President’s Global Development Council, where she served as an advisor to the Administration until January 2017.
-Also in 2012, President Bill Clinton tapped Sarah to serve as an Advisor to the Clinton Global Initiative.
+Also in 2012, former President Bill Clinton tapped Sarah to serve as an Advisor to the Clinton Global Initiative.
 In 2010, United States Secretary of State Hillary Clinton appointed Sarah to represent ICRW on the U.S. Commission to UNESCO.

 Sarah is honored to have been named to apolitical’s list of global 100 for gender equality for two years running, 2018 and 2019.
 The University of Connecticut conferred upon Sarah the Distinguished Honors Scholar award in 2017, Boston University its Distinguished Alumna award in 2015, and Boston University’s School of Public Health its Distinguished Alumni Award in 2010.
 Sarah is a recipient of the Perdita Huston Human Rights Award, conferred in 2013 by the United Nations Association of the National Capital Area.
 In 2011, Ashoka named Sarah as a ChangemakeHER, the inaugural celebration of the world’s most influential women.
 Sarah is a member of the Board of Directors of Global Impact and Kalanidhi Dance, a classical Indian dance performance center.